PayDock/mobile-sdk-doc/digital-wallet-widgets/afterpay.md

 }
 ```

+> **Note — Button sizing:**
+>
+> The width of the Afterpay payment button is controlled by you, not enforced by the SDK.
+Use the optional `buttonWidth` parameter to set a preferred width that fits your layout.
+Afterpay's branding guidelines recommend the button width **does not exceed `256` points** to keep the logo legible.

 ### 2. Parameter Definitions

 This subsection describes the parameters required by the `AfterpayWidget` view.
 It provides information on the purpose of each parameter and its significance in configuring the behavior of the `AfterpayWidget`.